mkardous-silabs/connectedhomeip/slc/sample-app/lock-app/README _WiFi.md

 The EFR32 lock example provides a baseline demonstration of a door lock control device, built using Matter and the Silicon Labs Gecko SDK.
-It can be controlled by a Chip controller over Openthread network.
+It can be controlled by a Chip controller over Wifi network.

 The EFR32 device can be commissioned over Bluetooth Low Energy where the device and the Chip controller will exchange security information with the Rendez-vous procedure.
-Thread Network credentials are then provided to the EFR32 device which will then join the network.

 The LCD on the Silabs WSTK shows a QR Code containing the needed commissioning information for the BLE connection and starting the Rendez-vous procedure.